why2011btv/why2011btv.github.io/little_red_book.md

 - account
   - *noun*, a report or description of an event or experience.
   - e.g., *a detailed account of what has been achieved*
+## C
+- corroborate
+  - *verb*, confirm or give support to (a statement, theory, or finding)
+  - e.g., *Other works have corroborated some of these findings*
 ## D